 The real problem with feedback is that, regardless of how skillfully it’s given, people often don’t know what to do with it.

-Recent neuroimagery research by Richard Boyatzis at Case Western University suggests that focusing on positive possibilities gives people room to think about how to be upbeat and open-minded as opposed to anxious, negative, and close-minded.
+Neuroimagery research by Richard Boyatzis at Case Western University suggests that focusing on positive possibilities gives people room to think about how to be upbeat and open-minded as opposed to anxious, negative, and close-minded.
 This may also help them connect the feedback with how they want to behave going forward.

 Feedback Can Be Easy

 Once you know the employee’s mind is open, ask about potential: “Could you try X?”
 Or: “Does the possibility exist for X?”
-Always avoid potentially threatening questions such as: “Why didn’t you do X?”
+Avoid potentially threatening questions such as: “Why didn’t you do X?”
 Or: “How could you have done X?”
 Instead, try: “What would you like to do about X?”
 Or: “Will you commit to X?”

 Collaboration Can Be Hard

-What you’re after is establishing a solid working relationship, not simply “checking off the box,” as in: “I’ve told him, so now it’s his problem.”
+Feedback should be part of establishing a solid working relationship, not simply “checking off the box,” as in: “I’ve told him, so now it’s his problem.”

 Techniques for a Feedback Conversation